Seth Mnookin: Other work

 Mnookin began his career in the mid '90s as a rock critic at a webzine called Addicted to Noise.
 His interviews with Morphine's Mark Sandman helped cement Sandman's reputation as being a contentious interview subject, and he was featured in the 2012 documentary "Cure for Pain: The Mark Sandman Story."

-He later worked at The Palm Beach Post, The Forward, and Brill's Content.
+He later worked at the Palm Beach Post, the Forward, and Brill's Content.

-Mnookin has written for many newspapers and magazines, including GQ, New York magazine, Wired, The New Yorker, The Washington Post, The New York Times and The Boston Globe.
+Mnookin has written for many other newspapers and magazines, including GQ, New York magazine, Wired, the New Yorker, the Washington Post, the New York Times and the Boston Globe.

 On October 7, 2012, Mnookin wrote an article of childhood vaccination entitled "Why So Many Parents Are Delaying or Skipping Vaccines" for the online portion of Parade magazine describing the reasoning of parents who either delay or skip their children's recommended vaccinations and the danger such logic may pose.

-His articles for Vanity Fair include features on Bloomberg News and The New York Times' Iraq bureau, investigations into Judith Miller scandal at The New York Times and allegations that Dan Brown borrowed heavily from other books in The Da Vinci Code, and a profile of Stephen Colbert.
+His articles for Vanity Fair include features on Bloomberg News and the New York Times' Iraq bureau, investigations into Judith Miller scandal at the New York Times and allegations that Dan Brown borrowed heavily from other books in The Da Vinci Code, and a profile of Stephen Colbert.
 Mnookin participated in coverage of the search for Tamerlan and Dzhokhar Tsarnaev, suspects in the Boston Marathon bombing, following the brothers from Cambridge, Massachusetts to Watertown, Massachusetts.
-On July 21, 2014, he published a story in The New Yorker story about a family whose child was the first ever case of a rare genetic disease.
-He also has reviewed books about science and society for The New York Times Book Review.
+On July 21, 2014, he published a story in the New Yorker about a family whose child was the first ever case of a rare genetic disease.
+He also has reviewed books about science and society for the New York Times Book Review.